-- 121. Competent authorities should assess whether investment firms, which are not small and non-interconnected investment firms according to Article 12 of Regulation (EU) 2019/2033 or for which competent authorities exercised the discretion envisaged in the second subparagraph of Article 24(2) of Directive (EU) 2019/2034, at individual level, or investment firms groups, at consolidated level, have sound, effective and comprehensive arrangements, strategies and processes in place to assess and maintain on an ongoing basis the amounts, types and distribution of internal capital and liquid assets that they consider adequate to cover the nature and level of risks which they may pose to others and to which the investment firms themselves are or may be exposed to.
-Such arrangements, strategies and processes should be part of an internal capital adequacy and internal-risk assessment process that may be further split into an internal capital adequacy assessment process (ICAAP) and an internal liquidity adequacy assessment process (ILAAP). - 122.
-In the case of investment firms which meet the conditions for qualifying as small and noninterconnected investment firms set out in Article 12(1) of Regulation (EU) 2019/2033 being requested by their competent authorities to apply the requirements according to Article 24(2) of Directive (EU) 2019/2034, the competent authorities should perform the assessment as deemed appropriate. - 123.
-These assessments should contribute to the determination of additional own funds requirement and the assessment of capital adequacy as outlined in Title 7 as well as to the evaluation of liquidity adequacy as outlined in Title 9.
+- and non-interconnected investment firms according to Article 12 of Regulation (EU) 2019/2033 or for which competent authorities excercised the discretion envisaged in the second subparagraph of Article 24(2) of Directive (EU) 2019/2034, have sound, effective and comprehensive arrangements, strategies and processes in place to assess and maintain on an ongoing basis the amounts, types and distribution of internal capital and liquid assets that they consider adequate to cover the nature and level of risks which they may pose to others and to which the investment firms themselves are or might be exposed.
+Such arrangements, strategies and processes should be part of an internal capital adequacy and risk assessment process, further split into an internal capital adequacy assessment process (ICAAP) and an internal liquidity adequacy assessment process (ILAAP). - 119.
+In the case of investment firms which meet the conditions for qualifying as small and non-interconnected investment firms set out in Article 12(1) of Regulation (EU) 2019/2033 being requested by their competent authorities to apply the requirements according to Article 24(2) of Directive (EU) 2019/2034, the competent authorities should perform the assessment as deemed appropriate.

+120. These assessments should contribute to the determination of additional own funds requirements and the assessment of capital adequacy as outlined in Title 7 as well as to the evaluation of liquidity adequacy as outlined in Title 9.